Continuous-time discrete-space models for animal movement: Drivers of animal movement

-In contrast to location-based drivers, which describe the effect that the local environment in which the animal resides has on movement rates, directional drivers of movement \citep{Brillinger2001,Hooten2010b,Hanks2011PLoS} capture directional selection by the individual.
+In contrast to location-based drivers, which describe the effect that the local environment has on movement rates, directional drivers of movement [\citet {Brillinger2001,Hooten2010b,Hanks2011PLoS}] capture directional bias in movement patterns.

-A directional driver of movement is defined by a vector which points toward (or away) from something that is hypothesized to attract (or repel) the animal in question.
-Let $\mathbf{v}_l$ be the vector corresponding to the $l$-th directional driver of movement.
-In the CTDS model for animal movement, the animal can only transition from cell $G_i$ to one of its neighbors $G_j:j\sim i$.
+A directional driver of movement (or bias effect in our GLM) is defined by a vector which points toward (or away) from something that is hypothesized to attract (or repel) the animal in question.
+Let $\mathbf{v}_l$ be the vector corresponding to the $l$th directional driver of movement.
+In the CTDS model for animal movement, the animal can only transition from cell $G_i$ to one of its neighbors $G_j\dvtx j\sim i$.
 Let $\mathbf{w}_{ij}$ be a unit vector pointing from the center of cell $G_i$ in the direction of the center of cell $G_j$.
-Then the covariate $q_{lij}$ relating the $l$-th directional driver of movement to the transition rate from cell $G_i$ to cell $G_j$ is the dot (or inner) product of $\mathbf{v}_l$ and $\mathbf{w}_{ij}$:
+Then the covariate $q_{lij}$ relating the $l$th directional driver of movement to\vadjust{\goodbreak} the transition rate from cell $G_i$ to cell $G_j$ is the inner product of $\mathbf{v}_l$ and $\mathbf{w}_{ij}$:

 Then $p_{lij}$ will be positive when $\mathbf{v}_l$ points nearly in the direction of cell $G_j$, negative when $\mathbf{v}_l$ points directly away from cell $G_j$, and zero if $\mathbf{v}_l$ is perpendicular to the direction from cell $G_i$ to cell $G_j$.